hargoniX/lehmer-rs/README.md

 - MediumCrush takes around 20-40 minutes
 - BigCrush takes a couple of hours

-Also, the current approach doesnt natively work with 64 bit generators since we initialize the generator by the last number.
+Also, the current approach doesn't natively work with 64 bit generators since we initialize the generator by the last number.
 Remember that one can mark a generator to generate less bits.
 Less than 31 bits results in some automatic failures though.